Physical Therapy For Patellofemoral Pain

 What Is Patellofemoral Pain Caused By?

-This occurs when your activity levels increase faster than your knees can keep up.
+These types of activities often increase faster than your knees can keep up.

 These include: